-Warren Buffett famously said, 'Volatility is far from synonymous with risk.'
+Legendary fund manager Li Lu (who Charlie Munger backed) once said, 'The biggest investment risk is not the volatility of prices, but whether you will suffer a permanent loss of capital.'
 So it might be obvious that you need to consider debt, when you think about how risky any given stock is, because too much debt can sink a company.
-As with many other companies eXp World Holdings, Inc. (NASDAQ:EXPI) makes use of debt.
-But the real question is whether this debt is making the company risky.
+Importantly, eXp World Holdings, Inc. (NASDAQ:EXPI) does carry debt.
+But the more important question is: how much risk is that debt creating?

-The latest balance sheet data shows that eXp World Holdings had liabilities of US$62.8m due within a year, and liabilities of US$2.00m falling due after that.
-Offsetting this, it had US$31.5m in cash and US$50.8m in receivables that were due within 12 months.
-So it can boast US$17.5m more liquid assets than total liabilities.
+According to the last reported balance sheet, eXp World Holdings had liabilities of US$74.6m due within 12 months, and liabilities of US$1.76m due beyond 12 months.
+Offsetting this, it had US$63.6m in cash and US$52.5m in receivables that were due within 12 months.
+So it actually has US$39.8m more liquid assets than total liabilities.

 If you're interested in investing in businesses that can grow profits without the burden of debt, then check out this free list of growing businesses that have net cash on the balance sheet.